-We utilized the LEA 360 assessment which focuses on 22 Leadership measures; how you approach things as a leader; and the BBP (Behavioural Best Practices) 360 assessment, which creates a profile of relational, behavioural and performance capacities in the workplace.
+To assist the client with building self-awareness, we used the Leadership Effectiveness Analysis (LEA) 360 assessment, which focuses on 22 leadership measures, and the Behavioural Best Practices (BBP) 360 assessment, which creates a profile of relational, behavioural, and performance capacities in the workplace.